waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Azalea Town
 - The warps to the Gym (10, 15) and Slowpoke Well (31, 7) are currently blocked by Team Rocket grunts.
 I cannot reach them to investigate and mark them until I find a way to move the grunts.
 - Hiker Anthony called to say there are lots of DUNSPARCE in DARK CAVE.
-- **CONFIRMED LEAD:** The Charcoal Man's apprentice, who knows CUT, is missing in ILEX FOREST.
+- **CONFIRMED LEAD:** The Charcoal Man's apprentice is at (7, 28) in Ilex Forest.
+His FARFETCH'D, which knows CUT, has run off.
+I need to find the FARFETCH'D to get CUT.
 This was mentioned by a Youngster (6, 9) and the Charcoal Man himself (2, 3).

 ## Untested Assumptions & Future Tests
 - Test the damage of EMBER vs. QUICK ATTACK on a Water-type.